Program Overview

 Total Program Cost: $4,960

-Late app deadline: December 1, 2023 (any applications received after this date are subject to a non-refundable application fee of $100)
+Late app deadline: June 28, 2024 (any applications received after the June 14, 2024 date are subject to a non-refundable application fee of $100.
+NO applications will be accepted after June 28, 2024 regardless of circumstance)

 Note: Fees are subject to change.